The Inheritance Cycle: Eragon's Guide to Alagaësia

 Eragon's Guide to Alagaësia is a supplemental book to the Inheritance Cycle, published in November 2009.
 The book takes the appearance of being written by Eragon after the events of Inheritance, and is directed at a "young Dragon Rider" (the reader).
 It is a collection of information about the characters, settings and objects referred to in the Inheritance novels, and offers some hints as to the ending of Inheritance, Paolini's fourth book.
 Fully in color, the book features fifteen pieces of artwork depicting cities and the various races of Alagaësia.
 The illustrations were created by Fred Gambino, Larry McDougal, Ian Miller, and David Wyatt.
 According to the Publishers Weekly Children's Hardcover Frontlist, more than 100,000 copies of the book were sold in 2009.

 Sequels

 In an interview, Paolini stated that he was considering writing more stories set in Alagaësia.
 He plans for one of them to be a continuation of the Inheritance Cycle, and the others to be for new story lines (such as a possible prequel centering on Brom).

 A new book was published December 31, 2018, the collection of tales named The Fork, the Witch, and the Worm.
 There was also a spinoff about Murtagh announced, which was released on November 7, 2023.

+On August 19, 2025, Paolini published a sneak peek of Murtagh II (name is yet to be disclosed) on his website; warning, there are minor spoilers to the book included.
+Its content was subject to change.

+Book of Remembrance was announced on April 30, 2025 in collaboration with Wraithmarked Creative.
+Paolini and Wraithmarked announced a kickstarter where supporters can pedge certain amounts of money to have a name included in the book.
+The book will include seven battles within the history of Alagaësia, where supporters names will be fallen soldiers, captains, nobles, warlords, dragon riders, and more.
+The Kickstarter page is still up, but no longer allows users to donate and be part of the project.
+The project will first send the product out around September 2026, but will eventually open the content to the general public.
+The timeline of the release is unknown.

 Reception

 The books have been criticized for their derivative nature.
-The two most commonly discussed sources are Star Wars (because of numerous similarities in the plots) and The Lord of the Rings (because of the setting, elf and dwarf races, the language and character and place names).
+The two most commonly discussed sources are Star Wars (because of numerous similarities in the plots) and The Lord of the Rings (because of the setting, elf and dwarf races, the language, and character and place names).